Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 In Vivo Results

-The lead ζ-CCC construct demonstrated significantly improved tumor control in CD19+ hematological models, with 100% survival across five consecutive weekly tumor re-challenges in a B-ALL model.
-Sustained cytokine production at 29 days post-treatment.
+The lead ζ-ITAM construct demonstrated significantly improved tumor control in CD19+ hematological models, with 100% survival (n=8) across five consecutive weekly tumor re-challenges in a CD19 xenograft B-ALL model.
+Sustained cytokine production was observed at 29 days post-treatment.

 Sensitivity